mrinmoy-mondal/email/README.md

-the admin key check part can be removed values need be changed in the notfndata.json file
+the admin key check part can be removed and values need be changed in the notfndata.json file